 Iteration of the 100G Optical Transceiver Technology

-100G transceivers are developed into smaller size, higher frequency and ultra-large capacity due to the insatiable need for networking bandwidth by hyperscale data centers and cloud services.
+100G transceivers are being developed into smaller size, higher frequency and ultra-large capacity due to the insatiable need for networking bandwidth by hyperscale data centers and cloud services.
 Let's take a look at the advancement in 100G transceiver technology.

 Smaller Form Factor

-There are six leading 100G transceiver form factors on the market: the CXP, CFP, CFP2, CFP4, QSFP28 and CPAK, among which 100G QSFP28 modules, with the most compact size and less power consumption, are the major 100G module of choice in data centers and enterprises.
+There are six leading 100G transceiver form factors on the market: the CXP, CFP, CFP2, CFP4, QSFP28 and CPAK, among which 100G QSFP28 modules, with the most compact size and lower power consumption, are the major 100G module of choice in data centers and enterprises.
 The specifications of each 100G transceiver are listed in the following chart.

 |Line Rates||40/100G||40/100G||40/100G||4×25-28G||12×12G or 10×12G||40/100G|